greenSnot/snot.js/README.md

 var viewer = new Snot({
   //...
-  on_click: on_click, // when you are clicking the backgrounds
+  on_click: on_click, // when you are clicking the background
   sprite_on_click: sprite_on_click
 });
 ```